 barrier between yourself and the dust mites.
 Allergy bedding

-How does allergy bedding eliminate dust mites?
+How does allergy bedding help?

 you can continue to use all your favorite decorative sheets and

-How big is dust mite allergen?
+How large is dust mite allergen?

 micron is 1/25,000 of an inch.
 To give you an idea of how small this